faceyspacey/tracker-react/README.md

 From **Meteor v.1.3-Beta11 and up**, react components can be made reactive either by using TrackerReact in a *Composition (inheritance)*, as *Mixin* or as *Decorator*.

 #### EXAMPLE
-Compositions (wrapping a relevant React.Component in TrackerReact) is a clean, default alternative until Meteor supports decorators.
+**Composition** (wrapping a relevant React.Component in TrackerReact) is a clean, default alternative until Meteor supports decorators.

 ```jsx
 import React from 'react';